thom4parisot/crx/README.md

 Packs the Chrome Extension, and calls back with a Buffer containing the `.crx` file.

-### crx.generateUpdateXML(url)
+### crx.generateUpdateXML()

 Returns a Buffer containing the update.xml file used for autoupdate, as specified for `update_url` in the manifest.
+In this case, the instance must have a property called `updateUrl`.

 ### crx.destroy()